 To Henry C. Pao for contributions as an engineer and an entrepreneur in the design and manufacture of high-voltage semiconductor priducts for medical ultrasound imaging, flat panel displays, optical micro-electro-mechanical systems (MEMS) and voice-over Internet Protocol (VoIP) telecommunication systems.

-To Joseph A. Pask, ceramic engineer, materials scientist, educator, engineering statesman, for his contributions to and leadership in ceramic science and engineering education.
+To Joseph A. Pask, ceramic engineer, materials scientist, educator, engineering statesman, for his

 To George A. Paulikas for his contributions to a fundamental understanding of Earth's magnetosphere and associated phenomena and for his contributions to the nation's space program.